demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 ### mobileiron-core-get-device-by-ip
 ***
-This command is used to get a single device based on the device ip
+Gets a single device based on the device IP address.

 #### Base Command